Characteristic Evolution and Matching: 3D Characteristic Evolution

 Because the characteristic evolution scheme constitutes a radial integration carried out for each angle on the sphere of null directions, the natural way to parallelize the code is distribute the angular grid among processors.
 Thus given $M\times M$ processors one can distribute the $N\times N$ points in each spherical patch (cubed-sphere or stereographic), assigning to each processor equal square grids of extent $N/M$ in each direction.
 To be effective this requires that the communication time between processors scales effectively.
 This depends upon the ghost point location necessary to supply nearest neighbor data and is facilitated in the cubed-sphere approach because the ghost points are aligned on 1-dimensional grid lines, whose pattern is invariant under grid size.
 In the stereographic approach, the ghost points are arranged in an irregular pattern which changes in an essentially random way under rescaling and requires a more complicated parallelization algorithm.

 Their goal is to develop the LEO code for application to black hole- neutron star binaries in a close orbit regime where the absence of caustics make a pure characteristic evolution possible.
-Their first anticipated application is the simulation of a boson star orbiting a black hole, whose dynamics is described by the Einstein-Klein-Gordon equations.
+Their first anticipated application is the simulation of a boson star orbiting a black hole, whose dynamics is described by the Einstein--Klein--Gordon equations.
 They point out that characteristic evolution of such systems of astrophysical interest have been limited in the past by resolution due to the lack off the necessary computational power, parallel infrastructure and mesh refinement.
 Most characteristic code development has been geared toward single processor machines whereas the current computational platforms are designed toward performing high resolution simulations in reasonable times by parallel processing.

-At the same time the LEO code was being developed, Reisswig et al.~\cite{reisswig} also constructed a characteristic code for the Bondi-Sachs problem based upon the cubed-sphere infrastructure of Thornburg~\cite{thornburgf,thornburge}.
-They retain the original second order differential form of the angular operators is retained.
+At the same time the LEO code was being developed, Reisswig et al.~\cite{reisswig} also constructed a characteristic code for the Bondi--Sachs problem based upon the cubed-sphere infrastructure of Thornburg~\cite{thornburgf,thornburge}.
+They retain the original second order differential form of the angular operators.